dchandak99/Restaurant-Management/Tables/README.md

 # SQL Details

+This directory has base data for our project.

 ## Creation
 - Make a Database called *restaurant* with details in the [database.js](../code/database.js) file
 - Run [tables.sql](tables.sql) to create the relations